wd5gnr/1802UNO/readme.md

 Other Serial Commands
 ===
-* pipe - Go into serial terminal mode (until power cycle)
+* \| - Go into serial terminal mode (until power cycle)
-* semicolon - Toggle trace mode (warning: makes execution slow).
+* \; - Toggle trace mode (warning: makes execution slow).
 Prints address, opcode, and D on each instruction execution
-* asterisk - Dump registers and state
+* \* - Dump registers and state
-* Exclamation point - Dum address and data displays to terminal
+* \! - Dum address and data displays to terminal
 * ? - Dump 1K of RAM in 1802UNO Format (see below)
 * $ - Set EF4 on/off (overrides HW keyboard)
 * @ - Load RAM in 1802UNO Format (see below and examples directory; also see binto1802.c)